Codesai/website/_i18n/es/_posts/2022-11-23-caring-work-and-concerns.md

 — Frank Herbert
 </blockquote>

 A complex system is in constant flux, and any action may change the system in unpredictable ways.
-So after applying any change<a href="#nota4"><sup>[4]</sup></a> we have to observe the new dynamics that start to form and apply suitable corrections.
+So after any change<a href="#nota4"><sup>[4]</sup></a> we need to observe the new dynamics that start to form and apply suitable corrections.
 But, how could we sense the dynamics of the system in order to adapt to it?

 We decided to use a <b>concerns mechanism</b> to detect system health problems and try to solve them as we went.